Generic Name: capsaicin topical (kap SAY sin TOP i kal)

 Do not take by mouth.
 Topical medicine is for use only on the skin.

-Do not use Castiva Warming on open wounds or on sunburned, windburned, dry, chapped, or irritated skin.
+Do not use this medicine on open wounds or on sunburned, windburned, dry, chapped, or irritated skin.
 If this medicine gets in your eyes, nose, mouth, rectum, or vagina, rinse with water.

 Make sure your skin is clean and dry before you apply Castiva Warming.

-Wash your hands with soap and water immediately after applying Castiva Warming or handling the skin patch.
+Wash your hands with soap and water immediately after applying Castiva Warming or handling a topical skin patch.
 If you have applied the medicine to your hands or fingers to treat pain in those areas, wait at least 30 minutes before washing your hands.

 Capsaicin can cause a burning sensation wherever it is applied.
+Even if the medicine gets on a surface other than your skin, you may feel burning when you later touch that surface.
 This sensation is usually mild and should gradually lessen over time with continued regular use of the medicine.

 Do not cover treated skin with a bandage or heating pad, which can increase the burning sensation.
 You may cover the skin with clothing.

 Avoid taking a bath or shower within 1 hour before or after you apply capsaicin to your skin.
 Also avoid swimming or vigorous exercise.
 Warm water or perspiration can increase the burning sensation caused by capsaicin.

 Avoid getting Castiva Warming in your eyes or near your nose where you might inhale it.
 If it does get into any of these areas, rinse thoroughly with water.